In a world of nearly eight billion people, and growing, we often have to wait our turn.

 Tonight, the third leg of this flight is finished and the Philippines turn real.
 You never know a place till you have been there.

-You never know people till you spend time with them.
+You never know people or places till you spend time with them.